aptech/docs/docs/dthour.rst

     :param X: Data with metadata.
     :type X: TxK dataframe

     :param column: Optional, name or index of the date variable in *X* to get hours from.
+Default = first column.
     :type column: Scalar or string

-    :param twenty_four: Optional, indicator variable to specify twenty-four clock (0-23).
+    :param twenty_four: Optional, indicator variable to specify twenty-four hour clock (0-23).
 Set to 1 to use 24-hr clock names.
 Default = 0.
     :type twenty_four: Scalar

-    :return hour: The hour component of the dates contained in the column specified by *column*.
+    :return hour: The hour of the dates in the column specified by *column*.
     :rtype hour: Tx1 Vector